pass-me-dachips/yaat/README.md

 $ yaat help
 ```

-this should display the docs on your default web browser. **YOU MUST HAVE YAAT INSTALLED TO USE THIS COMMAD**
+this should display the docs on your default web browser. **YOU MUST HAVE YAAT INSTALLED TO USE THIS COMMAND**

 ## Conclusion